 Double Your Pleasure!
 The run course is a double loop.
 The benefit of the double loop is that you’ll get to keep an eye on the competition, and get all amped up by the crowd support as you come around for lap 2.

-The Olympic run course will now be the same as the Sprint run course.
-You will leave the park via the service entrance (old driveway) and take a right onto Rt.
+The Olympic run course is the same as the Sprint run course.
+You will leave the park via the main driveway and take a right onto Rt.
 64 then a right onto Old Woodbury Rd.
-At about 1.25miles you will come to a traffic island, go right and continue down Old Sherman Hill Rd to the turnaround.
+At about 1.25 miles you will come to a traffic island, go right and continue down Old Sherman Hill Rd to the turnaround.
 (DO NOT TAKE THE EARLIER RIGHT HEADING AROUND THE BACKSIDE OF THE LAKE, KEEP GOING DOWN THE HILL)

 Head back to the park, and the turn around for lap 2 will be just outside the the park entrance.
 Now go and do it again and head to the finish line in the service road.
 You’re done.

 Tough course, congrats on finishing.
 It has a solid little following by now, you’re officially a part of it, hope you enjoyed the challenge – as I hear it, most of you love it because it’s tough.
 Good for you.